 >Open Metaverse Framework Platform What's the ownership model?
 What's the model to control it?
+Who cantrol is?
+Who control is it?
 What are the financial models?
-What are the financial models?
-Who Bears the costs?
+Who are the financial models?
+Who Baers the costs?
 Who gets the financial returns?
-For each box ask these questions: Access control What's the access model?
-End user USET PEISONA Where are user persona created and stored?
+For each box ask these questions: End user User persona Where are user persona created and stored?
 Who can grant/deny access to the world?
-Which part is open and user sovereign vs closed?
-Hardware Do users own their hardware?
+Hard lware oftware Access control Do users own their hardware?
+Open Source?
 Are there many different options on suppliers?
-Is it affordable?
-Software Open Source?
 How is client software distributed?
+What's the access model?
+Which part is open and user sovereign vs closed?
+Is it affo ordable?
 Any gatekeepers?
 Who controls access?
 How is ownership and access control made transparrent, if at all?
-Data Where and how In-world assets Physical (Virtual) Space Hww is pace divided?
-(Section, parcels) Hww is new space created?
+Data Where and how In-world assets Physical (Virtual) Space How is space divided?
+(Section, parcels) How is new space created?
 Who can create it?
-Objects What types of objects whist?
-Buildings, Furniture, Wearables, collectiles, whiteles How are new types of objects created?
-How are new byjects created?
+Objects What types of objects exhist?
+Buildings, Furniture, Wearables, collectbles, vehicles How are new types of objects created?
+How are new objects created?
 Can objects be transferred and traded?
-Can objects be introduced and taken out of the world?
-Avatars What rules are avatars subject to?
-Who decided these rules? is the data stored?
-Which standards are supported?
+Can objects be introduced and taken out of the world? is the data stored?
+Economics OMICS CUTYENCY Which currencies can be used?
+Is there a native currency?
+Who can mint it?
+Can someone put the currency out of use "press the pause button" How does this currency relate to flat?
+Is it stable?, is it fluctuating?
+Is it tradable on external exchanges? ncial instruments Marketplaces Which standards are supported?
 Can data be accessed externally?
 Can data be imported?
-Economics CUITENCY Which currencise can be used?
-Is there a native currency?
-Who can minit it?
-Can someone put the currency out of use "press the pause button" How does this currency relate to fait?
-Is it stable?, is it fluctuating?
-Is it tradable on external exchanges?
-Financial instruments Which can be used?
+Which can be used?
 Royalties, renting, mortgages Who can create them?
-Can they be used outside of the world?
-What regulation and governance applies to them?
-Marketplaces Can marketplaces be treated?
 Who can create and operate them?
 Who can list items on them?
+Who can list items on them?
 Content Media Which types of media can be used?
-Can media be introduced and taken out of the world?
-Data assets Can data assets be added to the world?
-What can be done with them?
-Bridges Digital Which connections to the digital world are possible, how?
+Can media be introduced and taken out of the world? i Data assets Can data assets be added to the world?
+What can be done with them? i Bridges Digital Which connections to the digital world are possible, how?
 Which standards are used?
 Physical Which connections are possible, how?
 Who can create?
 Who can use?
-World primitives and rules User identity, ownership and reputation What's the model for user identity, ownership and reputation?
+World primitives and rules User identity,ownership and reputation Whats the model for user identity, ownership and reputation?
 Who determines these rules Mechanics/Physics How are world mechanics established?
 How are they governed?
 Programmability Which mechanisms exhist to program and automate parts of the world?
 Who can use them?
-Agents Can digital agencts interact with the world?
+Agents Can digital agencs interact with the world?
 Can they have economic agency?
 What capabilities can they have?
 Software Backend What are the main components?
 Who operates them?
 How are they incentivised?
-Which components are peer to peer?
-Which are distributed ledgers? .
-Data Collection Which data is collected?
+Which components are peer-to-peer?
+Which are distributed ledgers? · Data Collection Which data is collected?
 Tracking, biometric, Hardware Backend What type of Hardware?
 Who operates?
 How are they incentivised?